-We are looking for the best, most exciting, and interesting Young Adult (YA) fiction, be it mystery or sci-fi, fantasy, contemporary, or other genres.
-We’re looking to celebrate good writing that exemplifies YA.
+We are looking for the best, most exciting, and interesting FLASH FICTION, be it mystery or sci-fi, fantasy, contemporary, or other genres.
+We’re looking to celebrate good writing that exemplifies Flash Fiction.

-Submit a double-spaced, unpublished short story or novel excerpt (must read as a complete story on its own) up to 5,000 words or 20 pages (whichever comes first).
+Submit a double-spaced, unpublished Flash Fiction piece up to 1,000 words.
 Please indicate the word count of your submission on the first page.
 Submissions should be in a standard font size.
 Submit only one work per entry.
 Your submission must have all identifying information removed; this includes the submission file name.

 Prize: $300 and publication on the Writers@Work website.

 • Board members are prohibited from submitting manuscripts during their tenure on the board.

 • Current and former students of the judges are ineligible to submit.

 • Your submission must have all identifying information removed, including the submission file name.
 If your name appears on the submission, your entry will be disqualified.
 There will be no refunds.

 • Submit unpublished work only: Work appearing in online journals is considered published.
 Work on personal websites or blogs is considered unpublished.
 Please do not submit selections from a self-published book.

 • You may enter multiple submissions.
 The non-refundable entrance fee is required for each entry.